addyosmani/critical/README.md

 ### Is Critical stable and suitable for production use?

-Many of the current tools around critical-path CSS are in an experimental stage and are constantly striving to improve.
-The same could be said of Critical.
-It hasn't been extensively tested on a ton of sites and it's very possible something may well break.
+Critical has been used on a number of production sites that have found it stable for everyday use.
 That said, we welcome you to try it out on your project and report bugs if you find them.

 ## Can I contribute?